knowledgepixels/nanodash/INSTALL.md

 ## Update

-To update to the latest version of Nanobench, delete all the files you downloaded and then redo Step 2.
+To update to the latest version, shut down Nanobench and then run `update` or `update-under-windows.bat`, depending on your operating system.

 ## Install from source